Things to do in the Isle of Man

 One of the ancient buildings is a Norse-Celtic chapel, and another is a fort constructed during the 16th-century civil war.
 Both are incredibly fascinating to look at.

-63. Curraghs Wildlife Park
+59. Curraghs Wildlife Park

-64. Isle of Man Town Ghost Walks
+60. Isle of Man Town Ghost Walks

-65. World Tin Bath Championships
+61. World Tin Bath Championships

 Tin Bath Races IOM

 Our final thing to do in the Isle of Man is another annual event.
-But, if you find your trip coincides with the dates, it’s a once in a lifetime experience you don’t want to miss.

 Held in Castletown, the World Tin Bath Championships takes place in July.
-It’s been a local tradition since the 1970s.
-And to this day attracts over 100 entrants from all over the world!
+It’s been a local tradition since the 1970s and to this day attracts over 100 entrants from all over the world!

 Where to stay on the Isle of Man